StanislavHerman/House-of-Collective-Intelligence/README.md

 - **Privacy**: All keys and history are stored locally on your machine (`~/.council-ai/`).
 - **Auto-Update**: Keep your app up-to-date with a single command.

+#### 🤖 Agentic Capabilities
+The Council is not just for chat.
+Agents can perform real actions on your computer (if you allow them):
+- 🖥️ **Desktop Control**: Take screenshots and simulate keyboard input (macOS).
+- 🌐 **Web Browsing**: Search the web, open pages, and interact with websites.
+- 📁 **File System**: Read and write files in your current directory.
+- 💻 **Terminal**: Execute shell commands.

+*You can enable/disable these permissions anytime using the `/settings` command.*

 #### 🚀 Installation
 1. Clone the repository.
 2. Run the installation script: